pyro-ppl/pyro/tutorial/source/index.rst

 If you're new to probabilistic programming or variational inference, you might want to start by reading the series :ref:`introductory-tutorials`.

-After that, you're ready to get your hands dirty!
+After that, you're ready to get started using Pyro!
 (Yes, really!)
-Look carefully through the series :ref:`hands-on-with-pyro-and-pytorch`, especially the :doc:`first Bayesian regression tutorial <bayesian_regression>`, which goes step-by-step through solving a simple Bayesian machine learning problem with Pyro, grounding the concepts from the introductory tutorials in runnable code.
+Look carefully through the series :ref:`practical-pyro-and-pytorch`, especially the :doc:`first Bayesian regression tutorial <bayesian_regression>`, which goes step-by-step through solving a simple Bayesian machine learning problem with Pyro, grounding the concepts from the introductory tutorials in runnable code.